scientistnobee/chinna-devarapu/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Co-ordinate the efforts of MPW fabrication runs at Tyndall and foundries
+        * Commercilisation of research outcomes
+        * Manage design, simulation, fabrication and characterisation of photonic devices
-        * Laise with internal and external collaborations with academic and industrial partners
+        * Laise with collaborators in academia and industry
         * Train new members of the team on cleanroom fabrication technologies
+        * Communicate the research results with experts and non-experts

   - title: Professor of Semiconductor Physics
     company: University X